Charles Montagu-Scott, 4th Duke of Buccleuch

 Charles William Henry Montagu-Scott, 4th Duke of Buccleuch and 6th Duke of Queensberry, KT (24 May 1772 – 20 April 1819), styled Earl of Dalkeith until 1812, was a British landowner, amateur cricketer and Tory politician.

 Background and education

 Styled Earl of Dalkeith from birth, he was born in London, England, the fourth child of seven, and the second son of Henry Scott, 3rd Duke of Buccleuch and Lady Elizabeth Montagu, daughter of George Montagu, 1st Duke of Montagu.
+Charles was a direct male-line descendant of Charles II of England through his illegitimate son, James Scott.
 His elder brother George had died when only two months old after receiving a smallpox inoculation.
 He was educated at Eton and Christ Church, Oxford.

 Cricket career

 Lord Dalkeith was an amateur cricketer who made four known appearances in first-class cricket matches in 1797.
 He was a member of Marylebone Cricket Club (MCC).

 Public life

 Dalkeith was returned to Parliament for Marlborough in 1793, a seat he held until 1796, and then represented Ludgershall until 1804, Mitchell between 1805 and 1806 and Marlborough again between 1806 and 1807.
 The latter year he was summoned to the House of Lords through a writ of acceleration in his father's junior title of Baron Scott of Tyndale.
 He was also Lord-Lieutenant of Selkirkshire between 1794 and 1797, of Dumfriesshire between 1797 and 1819 and of Midlothian between 1812 and 1819.
 He was appointed a deputy lieutenant of Northamptonshire on 9 May 1803.
 In 1812 he was made a Knight of the Thistle.
 He succeeded his father in the dukedom the same year and one of his first acts was to commission what is now the oldest iron bridge in Scotland.
 Also in 1813 his long-time friend Walter Scott was offered the position of Poet Laureate.
 Montagu counselled him to retain his literary independence, and the position went to Scott's friend, Robert Southey.